Memore-is/Library-System/README.md

 Should work on all OS.

 ## To Run:
-Download the LibrarySystem.jar and books.txt file from the latest release.
+Download the library_system.jar, students.txt, and books.txt files from the latest release.
 Needs at least Java 8 and Java Runtime Environment (JRE) or Java Development Kit (JDK) downloaded to work.
 Needs to be run from the same folder (preferably create a folder and put both files in it).
 Navigate to the folder in the terminal and run: java -jar library_system.jar

 Demo video: Library-System_demo.mov